David Harrison (basketball): NBA career

 Harrison was drafted 29th overall in the 2004 NBA Draft by the Indiana Pacers.
 Harrison was expected to be the #2 or maybe even #3 center in the Pacers' depth chart for his rookie year of 2004–05, behind Jeff Foster and Scot Pollard.
 However, due to injuries to Pollard and the suspensions of Jermaine O'Neal, Stephen Jackson and Ron Artest, he became a starter at a much earlier part of his career than most people anticipated.
 He ended up starting 14 of the 43 games he played in his rookie season, before missing the final two months due to injury.

 Harrison was charged with one count of assault and battery for his involvement in the Pacers–Pistons brawl at The Palace of Auburn Hills on November 19, 2004, though he was not penalized by the league for the incident.

 In his sophomore season of 2005–06 with the Pacers, Harrison played in 67 games, starting 17 of them, playing an average of 15.4 minutes and contributing 5.7 points and 3.8 rebounds per game.

-In 2008, the Pacers suspended Harrison for one game following an incident in which Harrison expressed his frustration inside the San Antonio Spurs' locker room after Spurs forward Matt Bonner hit him in the face (Bonner was called for an offensive foul).
+In 2008, the Pacers suspended Harrison for one game following an incident in which Harrison berated an official after being hit in the face by Matt Bonner hit him in the face (Bonner was called for an offensive foul).
 In Harrison's first game back from the suspension he had 4 points, 6 rebounds and a career high 6 blocks in just 20 minutes of play.

 The Indiana Pacers chose not to re-sign Harrison after his contract expired at the end of the 2007–08 season.
 The Minnesota Timberwolves signed him to their practice squad for the preseason, but he was waived before the 2008–09 regular season began.

-Off-court struggles
+Off-court

-In an interview, Harrison admitted to smoking marijuana in the offseasons.
-However, his habit carried into the regular season in 2007–2008, and because of this, he was suspended five games.
-Since leaving the NBA, Harrison has struggled with financial issues.
+In an interview, Harrison admitted to smoking marijuana in the offseason.
+The habit continued into the regular season and he was suspended 5 games in 2008.